Incus: Structure

-The incus is the second of the ossicles, three bones in the middle ear which act to transmit sound.
+The incus is the second of three ossicles, very small bones in the middle ear which act to transmit sound.
 It is shaped like an anvil, and has a long and short crus extending from the body, which articulates with the malleus.
 The short crus attaches to the posterior ligament of the incus.
-The long crus articulates with the stirrup at the lenticular process.
+The long crus articulates with the stapes at the lenticular process.

 The superior ligament of the incus attaches at the body of the incus to the roof of the tympanic cavity.

+The incus is homologous to the quadrate bone found in other tetrapods.

 Function

 Vibrations in the middle ear are received via the tympanic membrane.
 The malleus, resting on the membrane, conveys vibrations to the incus.
 This in turn conveys vibrations to the stapes.